ayonshafiul/peyara-mouse-client/README.md

 Follow the initial onboarding steps to get started!

-## Built using these amazing libraries
+## Built with ❤️ using React Native and these amazing libraries

 [react-native-reanimated](https://github.com/software-mansion/react-native-reanimated/)